Nakano Takeko: Early years

 Born in Edo, Nakano Takeko was the firstborn daughter of Nakano Heinai (1810–1878), an official of Aizu, and of Nakano Kōko (1825–1872), daughter of Oinuma Kinai, samurai in the service of Toda of the Ashikaga domain.
 She had a younger brother and sister.
 Their residence was in Beidai Ninocho, in the quarters of Tamogami Hyogo, a distant relative of her father.
 She was well-educated and came from a powerful samurai family.

 From 1853 to 1863, she received training in martial arts, in the literary arts on Chinese Confucian classics and in calligraphy.
 She was adopted by her own teacher, Akaoka Daisuke, who was also the famous instructor of Matsudaira Teru, adoptive younger sister of Matsudaira Katamori, daimyō of Aizu.
 She taught students younger than her, such as her sister, who also attended school.

 Nakano's certification (menkyo) was in Hasso-Shoken, a branch of the major Itto-ryu tradition.
 With this she found employment at the Itakura estate, lord of Niwase, a secondary domain in today's Okayama prefecture.
 She taught naginata to the lord's wife and served as her secretary.
 She left this position in 1863, when she was adopted by her master, who had been transferred to Osaka for a job of the Aizu domain and had forces deployed in Kyoto for security duties.
 He tried to get her to marry his nephew, but since the nation was shaken by social unrest, she refused and reunited with her Edo family.

 After working with the adoptive father as instructor of martial arts during the 1860s, Nakano was in the region of Aizu for the first time in February 1868.
 During those spring and summer months, she taught naginata to women and children in Aizuwakamatsu castle, as well as capturing the voyeurs of the women's bathroom.

 The civil war

 Nakano participated in the Boshin War, the civil conflict between the supporters of the Tokugawa shogunate and those fighting for the restoration of the Meiji emperor.

-During the conflict, Nakano Takeko took part in the Battle of Aizu, using her naginata and as the head an ad hoc body of female warriors, which included her mother and sister.
+During the conflict, Nakano Takeko took part in the Battle of Aizu, using her naginata at the head of an ad hoc body of female warriors, which included her mother and sister.

 Hirata Kochō and another Onna-musha.

 The Jōshitai (娘子隊, Girls' Army) was formed by these women: